Plugin Estimation of Smooth Optimal Transport Maps: Introduction

-{\bf Concurrent Work.} During the final stages of preparation of the first version of our manuscript, we became aware of the recent independent work of~\cite{deb2021}, which bounds the risk of certain plugin optimal transport map estimators that are closely related to those in our work.
+{\bf Concurrent Work.} During the final stages of preparation of the first version of our manuscript, we became aware of the independent work of~\cite{deb2021}, and of the most recently revised version of the work of~\cite{ghosal2022}.
+These papers bound the risk of certain plugin optimal transport map estimators that are closely related to those in our work.
 In particular, assuming for simplicity that $n=m$, they show that an estimator derived from the empirical plugin optimal transport coupling achieves the $n^{-\left(\frac 1 2 \wedge \frac 2 d\right)}$ convergence rate under the squared $L^2(P_n)$ loss up to polylogarithmic factors.
 Our work establishes an analogous result using a distinct proof, but further shows that empirical estimators achieve this rate in squared $L^2(P)$ norm, once suitably extended using nonparametric smoothers.
 We also sharpen this result to the rate $n^{-\left(1 \wedge \frac 2 d\right)}$ under additional conditions. \cite{deb2021} also analyze the convergence rate of plugin estimators based on wavelet and kernel density estimation.
 Their work shows that such estimators can achieve, for instance, the faster rate $n^{-\left(\frac 1 2 \vee \frac{ \alpha}{d + 2(\alpha-1)}\right)}$, when the underlying densities lie in a $(\alpha-1)$-H\"older ball for some $\alpha > 1$.
 While this upper bound illustrates an improvement over empirical estimators in the presence of smoothness, it scales at a quadratically slower rate than the minimax rate~\eqref{eq:HR_lower_bound}.
 In contrast, our work shows that wavelet density plugin estimators do in fact achieve the minimax rate $n^{-\left(1 \vee \frac{ 2\alpha}{d + 2(\alpha-1)}\right)}$ (up to a polylogarithmic factor when $d=2$).
 The current version of our manuscript extends this result to kernel density estimators, using a significantly different proof strategy than~\cite{deb2021}.
 Finally, we emphasize that our sharp analysis of estimators for the Wasserstein distance allows us to deduce that their bias is of lower order than their variance when $2(\alpha+1) > d$, which is a key component in our derivation of their limiting distribution.
-Indeed, our results in Section~\ref{sec:inference} on statistical inference for the 2-Wasserstein distance cannot be deduced from the work of~\cite{deb2021}.
+Indeed, our results in Section~\ref{sec:inference} on statistical inference for the 2-Wasserstein distance cannot be deduced from the works of~\cite{deb2021,ghosal2022}.